 You can also choose a custom opacity, which will tell you just how much UV light is entering your home.
 The lower the opacity, the more UV rays (and sunlight) will be blocked.
 For example, 1 percent opacity window shades block 99 percent of rays, 3 percent opacity shades block 97 percent of rays, and so on.

-Window films are translucent vinyl or polyester strips that cling to your window glass.
-They block 99 percent of UV rays, and you won’t even notice they are on your windows.
-You can place them on your windows yourself or get them professionally installed.
-Keep in mind that if you have lots of windows in your home and you choose to have the films installed by contractors, you could pay a pretty penny.
+Window films are translucent vinyl or polyester strips that cling to your window glass and provide home window UV protection.
+They block 99 percent of UV rays, and you won’t even notice them on your windows.
+You can place films on your windows yourself or get them professionally installed.
+If you have many windows in your home and choose to have the films installed by contractors, you could pay a pretty penny.

 Install tinted windows

 Tinted windows also help insulate your home, meaning your rooms will stay warmer in the winter and cooler in the summertime.
-These windows can be either soft- or hard-coated.
-For privacy purposes — and to reduce the light and heat in your house even further — you may still want to pair them with window shades.
+Tints can be either soft- or hard-coated.
+For privacy purposes — and to reduce the light and heat in your house even further — you may want to pair them with window shades.

 Let’s say you like keeping the shades open all day because your pet is at home and wants to look outside.
 Maybe you have indoor plants that need constant sun.
 In these cases, you can always move your furniture to a shadier spot in your home or place UV-protection slipcovers on your furniture.
 However, these solutions are more temporary because covers can always slip off, and you may want to move your furniture back.